 For more information on any of MND’s retreats, please contact:

-Campus Minister for Retreats and Religious Studies Teacher
+Campus Minister for Retreats (Grades 11 and 12)

 Freshman Retreat welcomes all first-year students into the MND community.
 This day of reflection is facilitated by our trained Peer Ministers, as well as members of the MND faculty and staff.
 Community-building activities, personal reflection and storytelling are designed to assist the students in getting to know themselves and their classmates better.
 The new Cougars begin to build a unified identity while recognizing and appreciating each person’s different gifts and talents.